anandi-bharwani/Poetry-Generation-using-a-Rated-Recurrent-Unit/README.md

 After the training is complete, the model is saved into an npz file which can later be loaded to generate poems.

-A couple of changes were made to the model later.
-It now used a Rated recurrecnt unit instead of a simple one.
-The other change is related the the end of a sequence/line.
-The end of line was over represented in the dataset, which is why short lines were predicted by the first model.
-The second model now is trained with endline only 50% of the time, thus generating longer sequences.[rrnn_generation.py]
+One limitation of with this model was that the end of line was over represented in the dataset, which is why short lines were predicted by the first model.
+The second model now is trained with endline only 50% of the time, thus generating longer sequences.
+Another modification is that I replaced the simple recurrent unit wit a rated recurrent unit.[rrnn_generation.py]